NETWAYS/foreman-training/provisioning/05_discovery.md

 ****

-### Select the newly discoverd host from the widget
+### Select the newly discovered host from the widget

 ### On the Discovered host view select the action "Provision" and then "Create Host"